hclsblockchainsdk/solution-template/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Thanks for contributing to Open Digital Health Pass!
+Thanks for contributing to HCLS Blockchain SDK!

 You can find all the instructions for contributing at the [CONTRIBUTING file].